r0d8lsh0p/nostr-n8n/README.md

 My intent it to publish a variety of useful workflows.

-At this time there is one workflow which allows you to create your own Nostr AI Assistant.

 ## Prerequisites

 - **n8n**: Install a self-hosted n8n on your system.
 You can follow the instructions from the [n8n website](https://docs.n8n.io/hosting/),